rmilejcz/workspace/README.md

 ## Overview

 In this challenge, you'll implement core functionality for a WordPress weather widget plugin.
-The plugin structure has been set up for you, but several key components need to be implemented.
+The plugin structure and WordPress simulation environment have been set up for you, allowing you to test your plugin without a full WordPress installation.

+## Available Files

+You'll be working with these files:

+- `weather-widget.php` - The main plugin file (needs your implementation)
+- `includes/class-weather-api.php` - The API handler class (needs implementation)
+- `includes/class-weather-widget.php` - The widget class (needs implementation)
+- `wp-simulation.php` - WordPress core functions simulation (don't modify)
+- `index.php` - Test script that runs automatically (don't modify)
+- `config.php` - Configuration settings (already set up)
+- `utils.php` - Utility functions (already set up)

 ## Your Task

-Complete the implementation of the Weather API class and related plugin functionality:
+Complete the implementation of the following components:

-1. **Complete the Weather API Implementation**
+1. **Weather API Implementation**

    - Implement the `get_weather()` method in the `Weather_API` class
    - Implement caching functionality to store weather data
    - Format temperature based on unit settings

-2. **Implement the Weather Widget**
+2. **Weather Widget**

    - Complete the `Weather_Widget` class implementation
    - Create the front-end display of the widget
    - Implement widget settings form

-3. **Implement the Shortcode**
+3. **Shortcode**
    - Create the shortcode handler in the main plugin class
    - Allow configurable location via shortcode attributes

+## Testing Your Implementation

+- The `index.php` script automatically tests your implementation
+- **To view test results:** Simply refresh the preview pane after making changes
+- The test results will show which components are working and which need further implementation

 ## Requirements